 New Hybrid Cloud Capabilities

 DataCore, with its latest release of Swarm object storage software version 15.0, brings new capabilities to address hybrid cloud use cases.
 Before we look at the new features, let’s understand that Swarm is a fully on-premises object storage platform that is deployed in your data center or in edge locations to store and protect large volumes of unstructured data cost-effectively.
 Swarm supports standard x86 server hardware (with any mix of HDDs/SSDs) as your primary on-premises storage media.
-Swarm uses native S3/HTTP for data access and can be optionally extended to support NFS and SMB protocols.
+Swarm uses native S3/HTTP(S) protocols for data access.

 Now, with version 15.0, Swarm introduces the capability to: